privateprep/coding-space-website/src/pages/partnerships/index.md

       - title: Age-appropriate coding and AI literacy curriculum
         content: " "
   - type: textOnly
+    textAlign: left
+    bgColor: "#faf6ee"
+    textColor: "#264548"
+    mdContent: >-
+      ## W﻿hy AI Literacy Matters

+      ### Helping Students Navigate an AI-Powered World

+      Artificial intelligence is rapidly changing how students learn, create, and interact with technology.
+Today's students need more than passive technology use; they need to understand how technology works and how to use it thoughtfully and responsibly.

+      Our programs introduce students to:

+      * Computer science fundamentals

+      * Coding and computational thinking

+      * AI literacy and responsible AI use

+      * Creative problem-solving

+      * Game design and digital creation

+      * Confidence with emerging technology

+      We believe students should grow up as creators of technology, not just consumers of it.
+  - type: textAndImageBlock
+    buttons:
+      bgColor: "#faf6ee"
+      fgColor: "#9de2dd"
+      textColor: "#264548"
+    textColor: "#264548"
+    bgColor: "#ffffff"
+    image:
+      image: /img/hands_on.jpeg
+      alt: Accessibility name
+    mediaPosition: right
+    mdContent: >-
+      ## School Partnerships

+      We partner with public schools, private schools, charter schools, and PTAs to bring high-quality coding, computer science, and AI literacy programs directly to students.

+      Whether your school already has a STEM program or is looking to expand technology offerings, we can build a program that fits your needs.

+      ### **Partnership Options Include**

+      * After-school coding programs

+      * In-school enrichment classes

+      * STEM and technology electives

+      * AI literacy workshops

+      * Summer learning programs

+      * PTA fundraising partnerships

+      ### **What Makes Our Programs Different**

+      ✓ Students learn through building real projects

+      ✓ Curriculum designed for all learning styles and experience levels

+      ✓ Supportive learning environments that encourage curiosity and experimentation

+      ✓ Coding instruction that balances creativity with technical skill-building

+      ✓ Modern curriculum that includes both computer science fundamentals and AI literacy
+  - type: textOnly
     textAlign: center
     bgColor: "#264548"
     textColor: "#faf6ee"